Apps | Sayv Ilahsiav

 02 / Research & Insights

-The survey was designed with one deliberate constraint: the swipe mechanic was hidden.
-Questions asked about challenges and desired features, never about solutions.
-The goal was to validate the problem — not confirm the answer.
+I designed this survey with one constraint that being — the swipe mechanic was deliberately hidden.
+The questions revolved around the problems faced and desired features, not solutions.
+My goal was to validate the problem I was facing, not seek answers.

 TOP CHALLENGERESPONDENTS